Free consciousness lost; reason has slept

 Yellow House Publishing Ltd the leading independent Northern Ireland Free Press Publisher

-Our mission is to support the creative bardic tradition, propagated by diverse communities for millennia across our shared Isles.
-The oral traditions of story and place expressed through the written word.
-Traditions held fast to core principles of openness, critical discussion, tolerance, and free speech, are all at the centre of our publishing ethos.
+Our work is rooted in the creative bardic tradition, propagated by diverse communities for millennia across Ireland and Britain.
+The oral traditions of story and place, carried forward through the written word.
+Traditions held fast to core principles of openness, critical discussion, tolerance, and free speech these remain at the centre of our publishing ethos.

 Chairman of Yellow House Publishing Ltd